chukura/pxl-museum/README.md

 ### Running the Server

-Instructions on running the client can be found in a separate README located here: `/server/README.md`
+Instructions on running the server can be found in a separate README located here: `/server/README.md`

 ### General Approach